shreekarthik-46/Module1/Datatypes-Complex Number.md

-# 1)4) Bitwise shift operation on the user given integers in python
+# 1) d) Bitwise shift operation on the user given integers in python

 ##  Aim
 To write a Python program that reads two integer from the user and perform the bitwise left shift and right shift operation and print the output